PerioEndoscopy and Integrative Care – Case Studies for discussion:

-What is the “Healthy Gums for Life” protocol and what makes this unique periodontal program so different?
-Two words can sum up the Healthy Gums for Life protocol – it’s definitive and comprehensive treatment protocol offered anywhere in the world.
-While we continue to provide the most minimally invasive and definitive way to treat all stages of periodontal disease through Regenerative Periodontal Endoscopy (RPE), we also strive to uncover the truth about “cause and effect” for our clients and offer comprehensive solutions for long term results.
+What is the “Healthy Gums for Life” protocol and what makes this methodology different?
+It’s the most definitive and comprehensive treatment protocol offered anywhere in the world.
+While we continue to provide the most minimally invasive and definitive way to treat all stages of periodontal disease through Regenerative Periodontal Endoscopy℠ (RPE℠), we also strive to uncover the truth about “cause and effect” for our clients and to offer integrative solutions for long term results.
 Too often, periodontal patients proceed with laser surgery, perioscopy, traditional surgery and/or multiple deep cleanings without ever addressing all the risk factors creating chronic inflammatory periodontal disease.
 Their disease returns a year or less later and continues…we call this the perio-merri-go-round.
 There is a better way.

 Our protocol for comprehensive periodontal care – “Healthy Gums for Life”